Cliff Satherley: New Zealand selection

 The 1935 season was to be the most notable of Satherley's career.
 In Auckland rugby league competition he played 16 games for Richmond, scoring 5 tries and kicking 39 goals for 93 points with 85 in club competitions.
 This was the most of any player in Auckland for the season.
 He also made 5 appearances for Auckland scoring a try and kicking 16 goals for 36 points which was the most of any Auckland representative player.
 Satherley also made his New Zealand debut when he appeared in all three test matches against Australia.

 He began the season playing 12 matches for Richmond and had taken on the goal kicking duties much more regularly.
-After their second round match the Herald reported that “C Satherley continues to be one of the best goal-kickers seen for some years.
+After their second round match the Herald reported that “Satherley continues to be one of the best goal-kickers seen for some years.
 In two matches Satherley has kicked twelve goals in seventeen attempts – a good record for a forward”.
 On July 20 Richmond played Wellington at Winter Show Stadium in Wellington as they had a round 13 bye that weekend.
 Richmond won easily by 32 points to 4 with Satherley converting 4 of their 8 tries.
 After round 14 had been completed Richmond found themselves tied for first with Mount Albert United and a playoff was required to find the champions on August 10.
 However the week prior the Auckland team was selected and played a match with Taranaki on August 3.
 Auckland won 37 to 14 with Satherley scoring a try and converting 3 tries.
 He was said to have been “a tower of strength to Auckland.
 He was never far away from the ball, and usually up with the play, whether it was fast following up or backing up that was required”.
 He and Lou Hutt were “the best of the Auckland forwards, and gave a fine all-round display”.
 Richmond then played their championship final against Mount Albert and were victorious 14 points to 9 to secure their second consecutive title.
 Satherley converted a try and kicked 3 penalties.